 We propose this workshop as a way to bring together the growing number of NLP researchers interested in this topic, along with a community of scholars with multi-disciplinary expertise spanning linguistics, social sciences, and cultural anthropology.
 Our aim is to build this important inquiry within NLP on a solid basis of cultural theories from social sciences.
 To this end, the workshop program will focus on the following themes: Inclusivity and Representation of cultures in NLP, Cultural harms of NLP technologies, and Culture Sensitive lens on Social Biases and Harms in NLP.
 We invite papers on topics including the following (but not limited to):

-Requirements for Direct Submission: Both short papers and long papers are welcome, and must follow all of the NAACL paper submission requirements.
+Requirements for Direct Submission: Both short papers and long papers are welcome, and must follow all of the ACL paper submission requirements.

 Submission Link: